 Frontotemporal dementia (FTD) is a rare neurodegenerative disease that causes nerve cells in the brain to lose their ability to function over time.

-FTD can result in changes to a person’s behavior and personality, as well as impair their verbal and physical abilities.1
+FTD can result in changes to a person’s behavior and personality, as well as impair their verbal and physical abilities.

-For those watching FTD symptoms progress in a family member, it can feel like their loved one is slipping away.
+For those watching FTD symptoms progress in a family member, it can feel like the person they knew is slipping away.

 FTD can cause a person to act out of character.

-People living with FTD often display indifference or behave inappropriately in social situations.2 Because of this, FTD is often misdiagnosed as a mental illness, considered a midlife crisis, or a different form of dementia.3,4
+People living with FTD often display indifference or behave inappropriately in social situations.
+Because of this, FTD is often misdiagnosed as a mental illness, considered a midlife crisis, or a different form of dementia.

 Signs and symptoms.

-FTD is the most common form of dementia for people under 60 years old.5 People can experience
+FTD is the most common form of dementia for people under 60 years old.

-a variety of symptoms as FTD progresses, including1,4-7:
+People can experience a variety of symptoms as FTD progresses, including:

-In healthy individuals, nerve cells send and receive signals in an organized way that allows them to move, to speak, and to think.
+In healthy individuals, nerve cells send and receive signals in an organized way that allows them to move, speak, and think.

-With FTD, nerve cells that control these functions are lost in the front part of the brain and at the side–these areas are the frontal and temporal lobes.8
+With FTD, nerve cells that control these functions are lost in the parts of the brain behind the forehead and ears—known as the frontal and temporal lobes.

-When nerve cells die in these brain regions, people ultimately lose the personality center of their brain.8-10
+When nerve cells die in these brain regions, people ultimately lose the personality center of their brain.

-Early on, people with FTD can be more affected in personality and language than motor functioning.11 Some people may have problems with balance or falling, or expressing themselves.
-Others may act out physically because it is harder to communicate their needs.12
+Early on, people with FTD can be more affected in personality and language than motor functioning.

-As FTD progresses, it can put people at risk for other conditions and complications—including pneumonia, infection, or injury from a fall—which could become fatal due to their weakened health.5,13
+As FTD progresses, it can put people at risk for other conditions and complications—including pneumonia, infection, or injury from a fall—which could become fatal due to their weakened health.

 Unfortunately, FTD is also associated with a shorter lifespan.
-Average life expectancy is 7 to 13 years after the start of symptoms.14
+Average life expectancy is 7 to 13 years after the start of symptoms.

 Evaluating the emotional impact.

-FTD doesn’t only affect the person diagnosed—it impacts the entire family.
+FTD does not only affect the person diagnosed—it impacts the entire family.
 There are considerable challenges that come with

 taking care of someone with FTD.

-- Caregivers often feel distressed and overwhelmed by their loved one’s behavior and symptoms.2
+- Caregivers often feel distressed and overwhelmed by the behavior and symptoms of the person they are looking after.

-- Emotional turmoil can have a significant impact on a caregiver’s mental health.2
+- Emotional turmoil can have a significant impact on a caregiver’s mental health.

-- Caregivers often sacrifice their own health and well-being for their loved ones.
+- Caregivers often sacrifice their own health and well-being for the person they are looking after.
 Caregiver support is also a priority.

-Families face significant financial hurdles when a loved one is diagnosed with FTD.
+Families face significant financial hurdles when an individual is diagnosed with FTD.

-- Caregivers are often forced to sacrifice income or quit their jobs due to caring for a loved one
+- Caregivers are often forced to sacrifice income or quit their jobs due to caring for an individual with FTD

-Early departure from the workforce is common for people suffering from FTD.15
+Early departure from the workforce is common for people suffering from FTD.

 - Medical fees and care services can also be extremely costly.

-For now, doctors can only help patients with managing some of the symptoms associated with FTD.5 There is no disease-modifying treatment that has been approved by the U.S. Food and Drug Administration (FDA) or another Health Authority to help stop or slow disease progression.5
+For now, doctors can only help patients with managing some of the symptoms associated with FTD.
+There is no disease-modifying treatment that has been approved by the U.S. Food and Drug Administration (FDA) or another Health Authority to help stop or slow disease progression.

 Looking forward.

-Participation in clinical trials could be an option for people living with FTD–and could potentially lead to increased knowledge of the disease and meaningful future treatments.
+Participation in clinical research could be an option for people living with FTD–and could potentially lead to increased knowledge of the disease and meaningful future treatments.